 Administer in divided doses 2 or 3 times daily, preferably 30 to 45 minutes before meals.
 Average dosage is 20 to 30 mg daily.
 Some patients may require 40 to 60 mg daily.
 In others, 10 to 15 mg daily will be adequate.
 Patients who are unable to sleep if medication is taken late in the day should take the last dosebefore 6 p.m.

 Children (6 years and over)

-Methylphenidate Hydrochloride Chewable Tablets should be initiated in small doses, with gradual weekly increments.
+Methylphenidate hydrochloride should be initiated in small doses, with gradual weekly increments.
 Daily dosage above 60 mg is not recommended.

 If improvement is not observed after appropriate dosage adjustment over a one-month period, the drug should be discontinued.

 Chewable Tablets: Start with 5 mg twice daily (before breakfast and lunch) with gradual increments of 5 to 10 mg weekly.

 If paradoxical aggravation of symptoms or other adverse effects occur, reduce dosage, or, if necessary, discontinue the drug.

 Methylphenidate hydrochloride should be periodically discontinued to assess the child's condition.
 Improvement may be sustained when the drug is either temporarily or permanently discontinued.